 - 175g gluten free plain flour blend (such as Dove’s Farm) + a little extra for dusting (for a non-gluten-free version use white spelt or plain wheat flour)

 - Put the sugar in a bowl with the fat and spread and mix together until soft and creamy.
 Add the flour and gradually work the ingredients together until well blended, then bring the mixture together with your hands to form a soft dough.

 - Lightly dust a 15 x 20cm shortbread mould with extra flour and press the mixture into the mould, making sure it is packed snugly into the corners.
 I usually start to gently peel the dough back from the mould edges before turning it over onto a lined baking tray and giving it a bit of a thump to remove it from the mould.

 - Prick the top with a fork and chill for at least 30 minutes.
 If you don’t have a mould, form into a 15 x 20cm rectangle.
 Neaten all round, then press the edges and prick the top with a fork.
 Prick and chill as above.

 - Preheat the oven to 180ºC (160ºC fan oven, gas mark 4).
-Bake the shortbread slab for about 35 minutes until lightly golden all over (smaller cookie shapes will take about 20 – 25 minutes).
+Bake the shortbread slab for about 35 minutes until lightly golden all over (smaller cookie shapes like the 6cm shortbread buttons below will take about 20 – 25 minutes, and the 8cm rounds between 25 – 30 minutes).
 Cool for 10 minutes, then dust lightly with extra sugar and transfer to a wire rack to cool completely.
 Break the large slab into small (or big) pieces to serve.
 Shortbread keeps well if you can leave it alone long enough – over a week in an airtight container or tin.